sbrcly/Trading-Schedule-Public/README.md

 This is an internal tool that I built for Caesars Sportsbook.

-Below, you'll find multiple screenshots of video walk-throughs of the applications.
+Below, you'll find multiple screenshots and video walk-throughs of the application.

 Enjoy!